Rebirth in 1990: Rewrite Your Life 72: Blind Rival

 墨書 Inktalez

-As adults, he couldn't let Mao Na down.
+Everyone was an adult now; he couldn't let Mao Na down.
 0

-Exiting the guesthouse, he approached the entrance of the Post and Telecommunications School.
-He presented his student ID (which was more useful than his ID card at this moment) to the guard for verification and entered smoothly.
-Following the instructions in the letter, he asked around for Building 6 and finally arrived outside Mao Na's classroom.
+Following the instructions in the letter, he asked around until he finally arrived outside Mao Na's classroom.
 Through a glass panel on the door, he could see her sitting in the third row, attentively listening to the lecture.
 0

 Hu Ruoyun borrowed a pen and paper from the teacher and quickly wrote down Mao Na's name along with his room number at the guesthouse before thanking him respectfully and leaving.
 0